-Ciprian-Matthews is an Emmy Award-winning journalist who has coordinated the efforts of overseas bureaus, correspondents and producers.
-Previously, she held the position of senior broadcast producer for the "CBS Evening News" (2004-2006) and served as the senior producer for CBS News’ foreign coverage (2000-2004) prior to that.
+A seasoned news executive and Emmy Award-winning journalist, Ciprian-Matthews was also senior broadcast producer for the CBS EVENING NEWS (2004-2006) and served as the senior producer for CBS News’ foreign coverage (2000-2004) prior to that.
 In 1998, she became the deputy bureau chief for CBS News’ London bureau (1998-2000) and served as senior broadcast producer for CBS News’ “This Morning” and the “CBS Morning News” from 1994-98.
 She came to CBS in October 1993 as senior producer for live segments on “CBS This Morning.”

 Before joining CBS, Ciprian-Matthews served as the managing editor of CNN’s New York Bureau (1990-1993), and as a field producer, assignment manager and assignment editor for CNN (1984-1990).
 She started her career as a general reporter for the National Public Radio Spanish-language news program, “Enfoque Nacional.”

 Ciprian-Matthews was born in Santo Domingo, Dominican Republic.
-In 1981, she received her Bachelor of Arts degree from Barnard College, and graduated from New York University in 1984 with a Master of Arts in journalism.
+In 1981, she received her Bachelor of Arts degree from Barnard College and graduated from New York University in 1984 with a Master of Arts in journalism.

 She lives in New York with her husband.
 They have two daughters.